 I'm grateful for that because it allows me to learn new things and he's very open and supportive of having his staff grow and pursue any opportunities that come up.
-He's also very good at dealing with people.
-I've learned a lot just by watching him when he has conferences and how he interacts with the attorneys and judges.
+I've been grateful for that.
+He's also very good dealing with people.
+I've learned a lot just by watching him when he has conferences and how he interacts with the attorneys and how he gets things done, and with the judges as well.

-Susan Goodman: In what respect does he deal well with the different populations?
-Kris Singh: I think he has a real knack for making people feel comfortable.
-Whether it's his superiors, or attorneys, or other judges, even when there are hard issues and he's got to get people onboard with a new initiative.
-He's good at explaining the rationale for what needs to be done, and ultimately getting people to see the benefit, even though it may be something they were initially resistant to.
-Susan Goodman: How would you advise prospective applicants interested in working for the court system, or those who looking to rise within the ranks within the court system?
+In what respect does he deal well with the different populations?

+I think he has real knack for making people feel comfortable.
+Whether it's his superiors, or attorneys, or other judges, even when there are hard issues and he's got to get someone to do something they really don't want.
+He's good at explaining the rationale for why he needs to do what he needs to do and it may not be what that person wants to hear.